Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 ## Stage 0.9 - Modify NCN Images

 Any site modifications to the images used to boot the management nodes need to be done again as part of this upgrade.
-These may include changing the root password, adding different ssh keys for the root account, or setting a default timezone.
+This include setting the root password, adding ssh keys for the root account, and setting a default timezone.

-The management nodes deploy with a default password in the image, so it is a recommended best practice for system security to change the root password in the image so that it is not the documented default password.
-In addition to the root password in the image, NCN personalization should be used to change the password as part of post-boot CFS.
-The password in the image should be used when console access is desired during the network boot of a management node that is being rebuilt, but this password should be different than the one stored in Vault that is applied by CFS during post-boot NCN personalization to change the on-disk password.
-Once NCN personalization has been run, then the password in Vault should be used for console access.
+The management nodes images do not contain a default password or ssh keys, so it is a requirement that they be set and added at this time.

 1. Use this procedure to change the k8s-image used for master nodes and worker nodes and the ceph-image used by utility storage nodes.
 See